-FURTHER EDUCATION & CAREERS
++FURTHER EDUCATION & CAREERS

-Advanced Subsidiary German is currently offered as a two year course in Years 12 and 13.
-Pupils regularly go on to study German single honours or combined with another subject at University.
-Language skills can lead to a wide range of careers in both the UK and abroad and are a useful addition to one's curriculum vitae, considering that many major companies offering employment in Hertfordshire have links with continental Europe.
+Advanced Subsidiary German can be offered as a two-year course in Years 12 and 13 depending on demand.
+Pupils can go on to study German single honours or combined with another subject at university.
+Language skills can enhance career opportunities in both the UK and abroad and are a useful addition to one's curriculum vitae, considering that many major companies offering employment in Hertfordshire have links with continental Europe.